-When we first starting living the RV Life, we used campground laundry facilities or local laundromats for our laundry needs.
-It reminded me of my college days. -Waiting for someone to switch their loads, for a machine to open up, or wondering when the next person would FINALLY come get their things out of the dryer so I could finish my laundry!
+When we first started living the RV Life, we used campground laundry facilities or local laundromats for our laundry needs.
+It reminded me of my college days, waiting for someone to switch their loads, for a machine to open up, or wondering when the next person would FINALLY get their things out of the dryer so I could finish my laundry!

 Laundry Rooms at Campgrounds

 The other thing I noticed about using campground laundry rooms was there seemed to be a marked difference in the “cleanliness” of laundry rooms.
 The ones at private campgrounds seemed to be cleaner and better maintained.
 Those at state park campgrounds tended to be not as clean or well maintained.
 And my solution for keeping change on hand is to save all my quarters for only laundry.
 Heck, I even “buy” quarters from my children!
 (Most of the laundry facilities I’ve used at campgrounds are still taking quarters)!

 After we spent our first year on the road, we realized that our needs were changing.
 For us to be comfortable and really enjoy the RV Life we needed a little bit bigger rig.
 Something with more sleeping space.
 The solution was to sell our RV (2000 Fleetwood Pace Arrow) and purchase a different one.
 And we now have a 2004 Fleetwood Discovery.
 (Can you tell we like our Fleetwoods)?

 Laundry On Board